29-30th March 2025 Gathering

 9 - 9.15 Karakia | Whakatau - Welcome

-9.15 - 10 Keynote: Helena Aicher (Online); The Possibilities & Complexities of Groupwork in the Swiss Experience
+9.15 - 10 Keynote: Helena Aicher (Online, Switzerland); The Possibilities & Complexities of Groupwork in the Swiss Experience

 10 - 10.45 Panel: Reflections from Lived Experience.
 Trish Dribnenki, Jor’el McQueen, Jamie Larnach, Crea Land, Sheree Veysey.
 Moderated by Magdel Hammond.